steinwurf/kodo-ns3-examples/docs/recoders.rst

 of packets only allow this.
 Whenever it receives more combinations, it will be possible for it to send more.
 You can modify the number of relays and erasure rates in the hops to check the effects in the number of transmissions.
 Also, you may verify the pcap traces as well.
+We invite you to modify the parameters as you might prefer to verify your intuitions and known results.